ucgmsim/Velocity-Model/README.md

 2) Execute the code using one of the four call types:
 - GENERATE_VELOCITY_MOD - Generates a velocity model from input parameters
 - EXTRACT_VELOCITY_SLICES - Extracts velocity slices from a saved model (Model need to have been previously generated to use this call)
-- !!!GENERATE_VELOCITY_SLICES - Generated velocity slices for plotting (slices generated from scratch) not working currently
+- GENERATE_VELOCITY_SLICES - Generated velocity slices for plotting (slices generated from scratch)
 - GENERATE_INDIVIDUAL_PROFILE - Generates a velocity profile at a single lat/lon location

 All four call types and required inputs are explained here.